simonsobs/so_pysm_models/docs/models.rst

 COLines
 =======

 This class implements simulations for Galactic CO emission involving the first 3 CO rotational lines, i.e. :math:`J=1-0,2-1,3-2` whose center frequency is respectively at :math:`\nu_0 = 115.3, 230.5,345.8` GHz.
 The CO emission map templates are the CO Planck maps obtained with ``MILCA`` component separation algorithm (See `Planck paper <https://www.aanda.org/articles/aa/abs/2014/11/aa21553-13/aa21553-13.html>`).
-The CO maps have been released at the nominal resolution (10 and 5 arcminutes) and they are convolved with a 1 deg gaussian beam.
+The CO maps have been released at the nominal resolution (10 and 5 arcminutes).
+However, to reduce  noise contamination from template maps (especially at intermediate and high Galactic latitudes), we  convolved them with a 1 deg gaussian beam.

 The Stokes I map is computed from the template one as it follows: